DocumentationAPI ReferenceRelease Notes

 Multi-Step Application

-For applications that contain more than a single input and output, we will want to log and evaluate each logical step that was executed.
+For applications that contain more than a single logical step, we will want to log each step that was executed.
 In Deepchecks, these intermediate steps are logged under the steps argument in an interaction.

 Step(